How SonicJS Uses Cloudflare D1 at the Edge

 - 10 GB per database, 50K databases per account on the paid plan

 If you've used Postgres or MySQL with a traditional CMS, the SonicJS data layer will feel both familiar and refreshingly different.
-Familiar because it's still SQL, still relational, still backed by an ORM you can reason about.
+Familiar because it's still SQL, still relational, still backed by typed query helpers you can reason about.
 Different because it runs inside the same Cloudflare Worker that serves your requests โ no connection pool, no separate database tier, no host: db.us-east-1.amazonaws.com to provision.

-This deep dive walks through how SonicJS uses Cloudflare D1, the engineering choices behind the schema, how Drizzle ORM is wired up, and the trade-offs you should know about before you ship to production.
+This deep dive walks through how SonicJS uses Cloudflare D1, the engineering choices behind the schema, and the trade-offs you should know about before you ship to production.

 What Cloudflare D1 Actually Is